ssardina-research/p4-simulator/README.md

 * The map to be used must be in the same directory as the `<SCEN_FILE>` and its name is the prefix up to `.map` included.
 For example, if the `<SCEN_FILE>`  is `../maps/bgmaps/AR0011SR.map.aopd.scen`, then the map to be used will be file `../maps/bgmaps/AR0011SR.map`.
 * The map names inside the `.scen` file will be ignored.

+### Timing the agent

+There are a few options that influence the timing of the agent:

+* `-rt` or `--realtime`: take into account the time of every single move of the agent.
+Otherwise, the system will time just the first step, in which the agent did the actual search.
+This option is useful when dealing with reactive agents or an agent reasoning at every step.
+* `-f FREE_TIME` or `--free FREE_TIME`: steps taking less than `FREE_TIME` will not be counted towards the total time taken.
+This could be useful if we want to ignore reactive steps, for example.
+* `-d DEADLINE` or `--deadline DEADLINE`: the total amount of time at disposal for the agent
 ## Examples

 All run from folder `src/`.